limix/struct-lmm/doc/commandline.rst

     --out ofile \
     --norm_type norm_type

-* **norm_type**. by default, the norm_type is 'weighted_correlation' and the
+* **norm_type**. by default, the norm_type is 'linear_covariance' and the
-  environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones.
+  environment matrix is normalized in such a way that the outer product EE^T has mean of diagonal of ones.
-  If 'linear_covariance', the environment matrix is normalized in such a way that the outer product EE^T has mean of diagonal of ones.
+  If 'weighted_correlation', the environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones.
   If 'correlation', the environment matrix is normalized in such a way that the outer product EE^T is a correlation matrix (with a diagonal of ones).